singingwolfboy/create-linked-clubhouse-story/README.md

 # Create Linked Clubhouse Story

+**This repository is currently unmaintained.** The author of this code no longer uses Clubhouse.
+Now that [Clubhouse has announced they are changing their name to Shortcut](https://shortcut.com/blog/clubhouse-changing-our-name-to-shortcut), this seems like a good time to drop maintainership of this project, since it will probably take a fair amount of work to fix this project to work with the new name.

 This is a [GitHub Action](https://github.com/features/actions) that will automatically create a story on [Clubhouse](https://clubhouse.io/) when a pull request is opened, unless the pull request already has a link to